tirthankar1999123/fitness-microservice/README.md

-This is the Official repository of **Java Spring Boot AI Full Stack Microservices Course: Building Fitness Application** on Udemy
+This is the Official repository of **Java Spring Boot AI Full Stack Microservices Course: Building Fitness Application**

 # The Ultimate Java and Spring Boot Mastery Roadmap